hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 The _Fluent Bit Aggregator_ can be enabled by setting the experimental flag `experimental = { fluent_bit_aggregator = true }` and it supports the same outputs as _Fluentd_.
 Additional functionality can be configured with raw Fluent Bit configuration via the `experimental.fluent_bit_aggregator_raw_filters` & `experimental.fluent_bit_aggregator_raw_outputs` flags.
 You can also provide env variables via the `experimental.fluent_bit_aggregator_extra_env` flag, secret env variables via the `experimental.fluent_bit_aggregator_secret_env` flag, and custom scripts to be used by the [Lua filter](https://docs.fluentbit.io/manual/pipeline/filters/lua) via the `experimental.fluent_bit_aggregator_lua_scripts` flag.
 The `StatefulSet` can be configured by the `experimental.fluent_bit_aggregator_replicas_per_zone`, `experimental.fluent_bit_aggregator_cpu_requests_override`, `experimental.fluent_bit_aggregator_cpu_limits_override` & `experimental.fluent_bit_aggregator_memory_override` flags.

-### Cluster Patch Upgrade

-You can test the soon to be default cluster upgrade behaviour of updating the nodes during the maintainance window by setting the `experimental = { cluster_patch_upgrade = true }` input variable.

 ### Multiline Log Parser Support

 You can add custom multiline log parsing support at the _Fluent Bit_ collector level by setting the `experimental.fluent_bit_collector_multiline_parsers` input variable.
 Enabling this functionality could cause performance issues so a better solution where possible would be to fix the logs at the application level.